 With a student development focus, the University judicial system encourages students to assess their attitudes and behaviors as they relate to respect for self and others.
 Through educational, therapeutic and punitive sanctioning, students are supported in becoming positive contributing members of the University, local, and global communities.
 Leadership experiences are emphasized as students serve in various roles within the judicial system.

 Wake Forest believes in individual freedom, not as a right but as a responsibility… freedom to be and, more important, to become.
 Attendance at Wake Forest is a privilege, not a right.
 The University’s traditions and principles, accepted voluntarily by each student, evolve from the core of this indivisible concept of freedom and responsibility.
 Therefore, it is assumed that the student who elects to attend Wake Forest does so with the intent of being in fact and in spirit a cooperating member of the community.

 Although great responsibility rests on the student for his or her own conduct, the Board of Trustees has specifically charged the faculty and the administration with responsibility for prescribing requirements for the orderly behavior and government of undergraduate students.
 The faculty and administration, acting alone or in consultation with the Student Government, establish specific conduct regulations and provide for their enforcement.

-The University judicial system is jointly administered by the Dean of Student Services, the Associate Dean/Judicial Officer, the Honor and Ethics Council, and the Judicial Council.
+The University judicial system is jointly administered by the Dean of Students, the Associate Dean for Judicial Affairs, the Honor and Ethics Council, and the Judicial Council.
 For other information on this matter, please consult the Student Handbook [PDF].